Kanako Tahara

 Kanako Tahara (田原 可南子, Tahara Kanako) is a Japanese actress and singer.
 Her former stage name is Mika Ayano (綾乃 美花, Ayano Mika).
-Tahara is represented with Stardust Promotion.
+Tahara is represented with Trustar.
 She won the Miss Magazine 2011 Second Grand Prix.
 Tahara's father is singer Toshihiko Tahara, and her mother is former CanCam model Ayako Mukaida.

+Personal life

+On 4 October 2024, she announced her marriage to actor Kengo Kora, and also announces her pregnancy of her first child.